 The dss2:ReturnTimeStampedSignature element.

-The dss2:ReturProcessingDetails element.
+The dss2:ReturnProcessingDetails element.

 The dsb:Other element.

 NOTE 1: The three first elements in the former list are not allowed because this protocol supports validation, but not augmentation.
-The dss2:ReturProcessingDetails element is not allowed because clients desiring to get detailed information on the validation process can request signed or unsigned validation report(s) using etsival:ReturnValidationReport or etsival:SignVerificationReport elements.
-The dsb:Other element for keeping a low degree of optionality.
+The dss2:ReturnProcessingDetails element is not allowed because clients desiring to get detailed information on the validation process can request signed or unsigned validation report(s) using etsival:ReturnValidationReport or etsival:SignVerificationReport elements.
+The dsb:Other element is not allowed for keeping a low degree of optionality.

 In addition to that, the etsival:ReturnAugmentedSignature and etsival:TSTokensQualityLevel elements shall not be present either.